LloydThinks/CSC105/Web Project/Lab Exercises/Lab 6/Lab6.md

 </section>
 ```

 The most important thing to remember about Divs and Spans, is that they are general HTML tags that are used all over the place in webpages.
-The rest of the tags we went over today and specialized, and have a particular purpose when they are used.
+The rest of the tags we went over today are specialized, and have a particular purpose when they are used.
 Div and Span are meant to be used when no specialized tag can be used for the purpose you want.
 Just use a Div or Span at that point.
-We will use these two tags in the future labs.
+We will use these two tags in future labs.

 #### 17) Submit